aericson/foxbit_dca/README.md

 ## Usage

 1. Make sure you created `.env` file following Doc section above.
+1. Run the script `python buy_btc.py`
 1. The script uses the following algorithm:

     1. Delete pending orders it created on previous runs that didn't complete.
     1. Get the second highest price that someone used in a buy order.
     1. Use the second highest price to place an order with volume as defined in PER_ORDER_IN_REAL
     1. Exit